tomodachi94/tomodachi94.github.io/content/blog/panorama-obsidian.md

 Attachments is what it sounds like: Images.
 I only add an image to a note if I feel like it helps to explain a concept better.

+## This system isn't all-encompassing

+My system isn't an all-encompassing 'life OS'.
+Most notably, you'll notice there's no task management system or daily notes/journal system incorporated.

+My [Bullet Journal](https://en.wikipedia.org/wiki/Bullet_journal) is my task management system and my place for journalling.
+I enjoy the feel of paper, and my Bullet Journal is always accessible, even when PANoRAMA is not.
+My Bullet Journal also has a slight air of serenity to it, which my Obsidian vault does not.
+The BuJo is a little order-making machine, and PANoRAMA is a system for processing information, which are two different tasks in my mind.

 ## Please take inspiration, but don't use this

 This system has been battle-tested by myself for nearly a year.
 Emphasis on **myself**.